 Our school has grown under the tireless work and leadership of the Dominican Sisters, who arrived in Waratah over 130 years ago.
 The Sisters' first mission was to establish a school for the hearing impaired and, later came, a primary school for local children.
 From the early 1900s, the first primary school was in a house on Alfred Street owned by the Sisters, who also provided the staff.
 The school continued under the patronage and instruction of the Dominican Sisters, who led the school community faithfully until 1987.

 The students shared an adjoining paddock with a few cows in that first school for a playground.
 These cramped premises catered for the needs of the area for many years, known as the Rosary School and later St Joseph's, but the time came when they could cope no longer.

 Corpus Christi Primary School

-From 1933 to 1934, the Parish began to plan for and begin construction on a new purpose-built school that was to become the ground floor of the present school.
-It was completed at a cost of £2019 and was opened and dedicated by Bishop Gleeson in April 1935.
+1933-34: The Parish began to plan and construct a new purpose-built school to become the ground floor of the present school.